This is the SSFWIKI glossary with limited dictionary function. See resources for examples you will often find linked for your convenience.

 See wikidata:Q17097238 for translations, descriptions and links to WMF wikis about light stages.

 MATINE (w:fi:MATINE) is the Scientific Advisory Board for Defence of the w:Ministry of Defence of Finland.
 MATINE is an abbreviation of MAanpuolustuksen TIeteellinen NEuvottelukunta and it arranges an annual public research seminar.
 In 2019 a research group funded by MATINE presented their work 'Synteettisen median tunnistus' at defmin.fi (Recognizing synthetic media).

 As of 2021-08-11 There is no wikidata item for translations, descriptions and links to WMF wikis about MATINE.

 Media forensics deal with ascertaining genuinity of media.

-“Wikipedia does not have an article on w:Media forensics”
+“Wikipedia does not have an article on media forensics, but it does have one on w:audio forensics”

 See wikidata:Q210583 for translations, descriptions and links to WMF wikis about niqābs.

 No camera (!) refers to the fact that a simulation of a camera is not a camera.
 If people realize the differences, and thus the different restrictions by many types of laws e.g. physics, physiology.
 Analogously see #No microphone, usually seen below this entry.